nbermudezs/bracketology/README.md

 - *generators/utils/extractScores.py* can be used to take one of the bracket pool files that contain the actual brackets and convert it into the new format that contains only the scores of the brackets.
 - *generators/utils/tripletsUniformityTest.py* performs a Chi-square test over the distribution of values of triplets of bits to check whether their distribution seems uniform.
+- *generators/utils/preprocessForBradleyTerry.py* takes the historical brackets and creates the summary necessary to fit the Bradley-Terry model (winning records for each seed match-up).

 #### Visualization